October 9, 2024

 Dynamics GP instances feature transport layer security (TLS), a cryptographic protocol that provides end-to-end protection of data sent between applications over the internet.
 Since 1994, TLS has been the go-to security protocol for end-to-end encryption.
 In 2016, PCI-compliant organizations (typically credit card companies) were put on notice that TLS would no longer be the required security protocol.

-Over the years, that subsequently were patched via software upgrades.
+Over the years, they were subsequently patched via software upgrades.
 The current version is TLS 1.2.
 As a result, Microsoft depreciated basic authentication for email in TLS 1.0.

 What this means for your organization is that if your Dynamics GP is version 18.2 or older, the system must now enable Basic Authentication and TLS 1.0 for both Exchange and Workflow.